-Modi in Rae Bareli: Modi flags off 900th coach, Humsafar Rake of Modern Coach Factory
+Modi in Rae Bareli: PM flags off 900th coach, Humsafar Rake of Modern Coach Factory

 New Delhi, Dec 16: Prime Minister Narendra Modi visited Raebareli, the parliamentary constituency of UPA chairperson Sonia Gandhi on Sunday (December 16), and flagged off the Humsafar Express.